PhilippinesOfficial Name: Republic of the Philippines

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in the Philippines, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning the Philippines is provided for general reference only and may not be totally accurate in a particular location or circumstance.

-Travel within the Philippine archipelago is possible by boat, plane, bus, or car.
-Few U.S. citizens rent cars to drive, as the roads are more crowded and drivers are less disciplined than those in the United States.
+Travel within the Philippine archipelago is possible by car, boat, plane, bus, and other public transportation.
+However, the roads are more crowded and the drivers are less disciplined than those in the United States.
+Visitors may wish to carefully consider the advisability of driving themselves.
 It is particularly dangerous to drive off the national highways and paved roads, especially at night, and you should avoid doing so.
 There have been five major inter-island ferryboat accidents in the last two years, one with significant loss of life.
-The safety record is such that U.S. government employees are advised not to take inter-island ferry boat services unless they are the only means of transportation available.
-There have also been a series of bus accidents as a result of poor bus maintenance.
+The safety record of ferry boats is such that U.S. government employees are advised not to take inter-island ferry boat services unless they are the only means of transportation available.
+There have also been a series of bus accidents, in part attributed to poor bus maintenance or driver error.
 U.S. citizens are advised to avoid overcrowded or unsafe transport and to exercise caution in planning travel by inter-island ferryboats or other public conveyances.

 For specific information concerning Philippine driver's permits, vehicle inspection, road tax, and mandatory insurance, please contact the Philippine Embassy in Washington, DC, at tel.
 (202) 467-9300 or one of the Philippine consulates in the United States (Chicago, Honolulu, Los Angeles, New York, and San Francisco).
 Please also see related information from the Philippine Department of Tourism and the Philippine Convention and Visitors Corporation.